 RTI International are a non-profit research institute that brings together university-calibre research facilities with rich global implementation experience in Asia, Africa, and the Americas.
 The Global Noncommunicable Disease Initiative is a cross-disciplinary team of scientific thought leaders and experts who aim to reduce the burden of noncommunicable diseases by building evidence for high-impact, cost-effective solutions to address NCDs in low- and middle-income countries.

 To calculate the current and projected economic impact associated with overweight and obesity we are developing a new methodology.
 This model will take a societal perspective and incorporate both direct and indirect costs.
 Examples of direct costs to be built-in include medical and non-medical costs such as cost of treatment and travel costs to treatment.
 Examples of indirect costs to be built-in include absenteeism, presenteeism and premature mortality.
 Projected economic costs will be calculated for 2030, in order to align with the Sustainable Development Goals, and 2060.

-It is anticipated that the full methodology will be published in the autumn of 2020.
+It is anticipated that the full methodology will be published early 2021.

 Informed by a team of experts